ParasAagarwal/isituber/readme.md

 ## Thought Process

 The primary goal of Isituber is to create a user-friendly platform that simplifies the process of booking rides.
 The application is designed to handle user authentication, ride creation, fare calculation, and real-time updates using sockets.
 The integration with Google APIs enhances the application's functionality by providing accurate location data and distance calculations.
+To further improve performance and scalability, Redis is used for caching frequently accessed data.

 ## Main Components